Runtime Enforcement of Programmable Logic Controllers: Introduction

-In this paper, we propose a \emph{formal approach} based on \nolinebreak \emph{runtime enforcement} to ensure specification compliance in networks of controllers possibly compromised by \emph{colluding malware} that may tamper with actuator commands, sensor readings, and inter-controller communications.
+In this paper, we propose a \emph{formal approach} based on \nolinebreak \emph{runtime enforcement} to ensure specification compliance in networks of controllers possibly compromised by \emph{colluding malware} that may tamper with actuator commands, sensor readings, and inter-controller communications. combined with \emph{automatic recovery mechanisms}.